nomiddleman/nomiddleman-woocommerce/README.txt

 == Features ==

-* 43 supported cryptocurrencies (BTC, ETH, LTC, XRP, BCH and more)
+* 43 supported cryptocurrencies (Accept BTC, ETH, LTC, XRP, BCH and more)
 * Absolute easiest and quickest setup in the industry
 * You control your wallets, you control your keys, you control your crypto
 * No third party punchouts